Eight Cultural Differences Between the 1950s and Now and Their Sporting Equivalents

 - 1950s: In a short time, Johnny feels better and goes on playing.

 - Today: Mary is accused of being a sexual predator and loses her job.
 She faces 3 years in State Prison.
 Johnny undergoes 5 years of therapy.
 Johnny’s parents sue the school for negligence and the teacher for emotional trauma and win both cases.
 Mary, jobless and indebted, commits suicide by jumping off of a tall building.
-When she lands, she hits a car and also damages a potted pot.
+When she lands, she hits a car and also damages a potted plant.
 The car’s owner and the plant’s owner sue Mary’s estate for destruction of property.
 They both win.

 Equivalent Sports Scenario: Kids gets hit by a ball during a Little League Game